 The commonality that deeply unites Pamela and Cindee is not their chronic illness, but the shared hope in Christ, which brings purpose and joy to their most challenging days.
-They have battled despair and hopelessness and understand the complexity, exhaustion and pain of chronic illness, but experienced deep joy too.
+They have battled despair and hopelessness and understand the complexity, exhaustion and pain of chronic illness — but they have experienced deep joy too.

 God has used Cindee and Pamela’s personal brokenness as a catalyst for helping others.
-“You can’t help but look at all of we’ve gone through personally and ask, ‘What do I do with this’?
-Lord, I know you want me to feel broken for what you are broken for, but there are so many people with chronic illness.
+“You can’t help but look at all we’ve gone through personally and ask, ‘What do I do with this?
+Lord, I know you want me to feel broken for what you are broken for, but there are so many people with chronic illness.’
 Together, we will impact the world one precious life at a time.
 Every time we turn around there is one and one and one.
 And they break our hearts, every one of them.”
-This is at the heart of why Cindee and Pamela have stepped out in faith to minister to this often forgotten population of hurting people that God so deeply loves, but hasn’t forgotten.
+This is at the heart of why Cindee and Pamela have stepped out in faith to minister to this often-forgotten population of hurting people that God so deeply loves, but hasn’t forgotten.

 JBU recently had the privilege of sitting down with Cindee and Pamela to hear their story and the incredible ministry of hope and joy they have started for the chronically ill.

 Cindee: When my family was hit with illness, it became completely consuming.
 Pamela met with me every week and has walked alongside me for almost a decade now.
 She’s listened long and often as I’ve wrestled with a life I didn’t choose and didn’t want, a road that’s often seemed completely overwhelming, but has also taught me so much about hope.
 In the space of a couple of years, it was not only my son, Sam, who was sick, but also all three of my girls and me.
 Pam continued to listen and to try to understand—and that was powerful.